saad299/Cpp/README.md

 prod-cal.cpp
 -> Upon successful compiling and execution of the code, it asks 2 numbers as input and gives the product of those two numbers.

+class-body.txt
+-> This is just a boilerplate template of class data structure in c++.